 Students begin their journey of writing with structure and guidance to support their learning.
 This work is then edited by the student, peers and staff and this leads to a final piece of independent work building on all the teaching and learning that has taken place.

 Students across Key Stage 5 range from basic reading skills to independent readers.
 Resources are differentiated to meet the needs of all our learners.
 Letters and Sounds is used to support our nurture group.

 All students access spellings according to their individual needs and level of accreditation in line with the Functional Skills curriculum.

 Under the ‘Ready to Work’ theme for Key Stage 5, it is imperative that we build on students’ skills but also to ensure that every students’ individual needs are met.
 Reference to SALT and interventions are undertaken to support those students.

 Curriculum content shows the topics that each key stage will be working on for the year.
 Click the key stage you wish to preview.

-See below the opportunities to extend learning in Art.
+See below links for further opportunities for your child to progress their learning in English